its-kumar-yash/react-resume-builder/README.md

 5. Save Your Resume: Once you are satisfied with your resume, click on the `Download` button, and you can save it to your local device for further use.
 Alternatively, you can print the resume directly from the downloaded file

+6. In Addition, the project includes a `contact us` form where users can send their feedback, questions, or queries directly to the administrators.

+## ✨Prerequisites
+Before getting started, make sure you have the following prerequisites installed:

+- `Firebase`: Create a Firebase account and set up a new project.

 ## 💻Getting Started

 To run the ResumeXpert locally, follow these steps: